Paris Itinerary: 8 Things You Absolutely Cannot Miss

 - Paris by Vintage Motorbike Sidecar.
 Click here to see the latest prices

 Printemps, a department store in the 8th arrondissement, surprisingly offers one of the best views in all of Paris!
 On top of the department store is an open-air terrace which is free to visit.
-Stop by for a quick bite at the cafe so you can enjoy the view and of course snap some photos.
+Stopping by for a quick bite at the cafe so you can enjoy the view and of course snap some photos is one of the best things to do in Paris.

 While you’re in the area, also tour the Opera House.
 It is one of the most beautiful places you will ever see and a must-see part of any Paris itinerary.
 Click here to see the latest prices.